FAQ for Mentees

-As required by the Office of the Superintendent of Professional Governance, the provincial entity that now oversees our activities, Engineers and Geoscientists BC’s Council undertook a detailed and strategic review of our programming.
+As required by the Office of the Superintendent of Professional Governance, the provincial entity that now oversees our activities, Engineers and Geoscientists BC’s Board undertook a detailed and strategic review of our programming.
 While our core operations and many other programs can continue, some programs, including our Mentoring Program, will need to be realigned to meet our regulatory mandate under the PGA.

-Council sees tremendous value in continuing to have a Mentoring Program and considered the best way to maintain this program while ensuring compliance with the PGA.
+The Board sees tremendous value in continuing to have a Mentoring Program and considered the best way to maintain this program while ensuring compliance with the PGA.
 Their review determined that we could maintain a Mentoring Program if the program was refocused to support mentees through Engineers and Geoscientists BC’s registration process.